allfed/Seaweed-Growth-Model/README.md

 * Then, create the kernel by running `python -m ipykernel install --user --name=seaweed-growth-model`.
 This command will create a kernel with the name you specified "seaweed-growth-model" , which you can use to run the example notebook or play around with the model yourself.

 You can now use the kernel "seaweed-growth-model" to run the example notebook or play around with the model yourself.
+If you are using the kernel and it fails due an import error for the model package, you might have to rerun: `pip install -e .`.

 If you encounter any issues, feel free to open an issue in the repository.